Should You Buy the Push 3 or Launchpad Mini for Ableton Live?

 Final Recommendation

-Invest in the Push 3 if you want an all-in-one music production solution with deep control and expressive input.
+Invest in the Push 3 if you need a powerful standalone production hub with deep Ableton integration.

-If you are interested in learning Ableton Live 12 or theĀ Push 3 in a bit more detail, check the course here:
+If you are interested in learning Ableton Live 12 or the Push 3 in a bit more detail, check the course here: